 Successful Innovate UK research grant

 We just won a research grant from Innovate UK and this will open-up a new collaboration with Prof Mike G Winter, who is the CEO of the SME Winter Associates Limited.
 The title of the project is: Novel risk analysis tools for transport infrastructure exposed to geohazards, which is a continuation and expansion of the TRANSRISK project.
-The objective of this project is to deliver for the first time in the international risk assessment procedures, a practical tool for performing risk analyses for transport infrastructure (highways, railways) exposed to geo-hazards, including debris flows, rockfalls and avalanches.

 14